-Last year, Juan Pablo Montoya finished 22nd in points in the NASCAR Sprint Cup.
+Last year Carl Edwards finished 15th in points in the NASCAR Sprint Cup.

 The king of the off-the-car backflip and the driver with the most potential to make a run at the cup this year, Carl Edwards is a guy full of talent.
 He had a disappointing year in 2012, but NASCAR fans know what really lies ahead for Edwards.
 This year, the #99 Ford of Roush Fenway Racing should see similar results as we did in 2011.
 Edwards looked prime to take down the 2011 Sprint Cup but lost to “Smoke” due to some fine print.
 Edwards posted 9 wins in 2008 and should look for similar results this year.
 Last season was the only one since 2006 that Edwards missed the Chase for the Cup.
 I definitely think that with Edwards’ drive and passion for the sport, we won’t see a repeat from last year.
 He is a great pick for daily fantasy racing players and should be used in all formats.